ilyakurdyukov/crc-clmul-sim/README.md

 An experiment to replace the CRC algorithm using LUT with a code that simulates CLMUL (carry-less multiplication).

+This is similar to the MCM (Multiple Constant Multiplication) problem, but for carry-less multiplication.

 On modern CPUs this method is faster than code using LUT.
 But slower than using a real CLMUL instruction.

 * Optimized for 64-bit architectures, slower on 32-bit architectures.
 The only 64-bit CPUs known to me without the CLMUL instruction are Elbrus before v6 (if not counting the ancient ones like Pentium 4).